CredentialEngine/Import_From_Registry/download/readme.md

 # Download from the Credential Registry
-Sample project to download resources from the credential registry and store the JSON-LD files to the local file system.
+Sample project to download resources from the credential registry and save the JSON-LD files to the local file system and/or store in a Sql Server database.
+There are two approaches to use this project:
+- use the source code (compile and run, or modify as needed)
+- use the compiled version in the releases folder

 ## Preparation